 Southwest Research Institute (SwRI) has evaluated, developed, deployed, and verified Intelligent transportation system (ITS) software systems since 1992.
 ITS staff members are heavily involved in ITS standards and well versed in ITS systems deployed throughout the country.

-A leader in design, development, and deployment of Advanced Traffic Management Systems (ATMS), Southwest Research Institute (SwRI) has been implementing ATMS since the early 1990s.
-SwRI integrates new technologies and equipment into existing ATMS and Traffic Management Centers (TMCs).
+A leader in design, development and deployment of solutions for Advanced Traffic Management Systems (ATMS), Southwest Research Institute (SwRI) has been implementing ATMS since the early 1990s.
+SwRI integrates new technologies and equipment into existing ATMS solutions and Traffic Management Centers (TMCs).
 We are focused on integrating intelligent vehicle development activities including vehicle-to-vehicle communications, vehicle-to-infrastructure communications and autonomous vehicles.

 ActiveITS is a fully integrated ATMS platform for traffic management.